-To guard against this ordeal you need a thorough insurance verification process.
+To guard against a costly ordeal you need a thorough insurance verification process.
 Here's how to develop this policy and minimize your risk exposure.

-1. Understand the potential costs of a car accident.
+1. Know the potential costs of an employee car accident.

-2. Go beyond the state minimum insurance coverage.
+2. Require employees to go beyond state minimum insurance coverage.

 Some organizations only require their employees’ insurance to meet the state minimum.
 This may be enough to cover them, but not to cover you.
 When a mobile employee is involved in an accident that results in injury or damage, the average cost to their employer is around $74,000.
 Unfortunately, in a number of states, the car insurance minimum falls far below that threshold.

 For example, California’s requirement is a limit of 15/30/5, or:

 - $15,000 for the injury or death of 1 person per accident

 - $30,000 for the injury or death of 2 or more persons per accident

 - $5,000 for any property damage per accident